gdaisukesuzuki/Rapidsai_ArchLinuxCuda11/README.md

-# Rapidsai_ArchLinuxCuda11
+# How to BUild NVIDIA's RAPIDS on Arch Linux on CUDA11
-PKGBUILD's for building rapidsai (cuML/cuDF) on Arch Linux + CUDA11 a  procedure of building NVIDIA's [RAPIDS](https://rapids.ai/) under Arch Linux with CUDA environment on  '''Single Nvidia's GPU'''.
+PKGBUILD's for building NVIDIA's RAPIDS (cuML/cuDF) on Arch Linux + CUDA11 a  procedure of building NVIDIA's [RAPIDS](https://rapids.ai/) under Arch Linux with CUDA environment on  '''Single Nvidia's GPU'''.

 ## Prerequisites